Firmware OpenWrt, Guidance EZR30 Series

-Firmware Update Log and Update Tutorial
+3X Series Firmware Update Log and Tutorial

 EV3X Series Firmware for 4G LTE Routers

-These 4G routers can bring you stable working performance and fast speed internet connections.
 Powered by open-source firmware, you have full root authority to access the web interface, SSH Telnet terminal, and file system.

 Updated Features